inesp/inesp.github.io/_posts/2021-06-10-the-interview-process-isnt-broken-it-is-intolerant-by-design.md

 The IT interviewing process is a game when it shouldn't be.

-**This game has exact rules of behaviour and exact, unambiguous rules for winning.** Proof for this are all the "Cracking the Coding Interview."-books and courses, which will successfullly teach you how to win in interviews.
+**This game has exact rules of behaviour and exact, unambiguous rules for winning.** Proof for this are all the "Cracking the Coding Interview."-books and courses, which will successfully teach you how to win in interviews.

 If you want to be a master interviewee, you have to look up certain topics, that are considered "basic IT knowledge", approach problems in a constructive, "I fear you not"-way and you have to have an air around you that says "I have a wide range of experience", "I have smart things to say about your product", and of course you need a healthy amount of self-confidence, ... . **It's like Tinder, but for jobs.**